Argentina

 El Calafate is an easy 3hr 15 min flight from Buenos Aires, or just over 1hr from Bariloche.
 You’ll likely go through El Calafate to access El Chalten, OR, if you plan to rent a car and drive across the border to Chile in order to visit Torres del Paine National Park.
 Hop on over to the Chile page to read more on that piece of our 2020 and 2026 trip.
 Rental cars are available on site and are easy to book!

-This bustling little town had a plethora of gift shops, ice cream & coffee shops, bars and restaurants lining the main street.
+This bustling little town has a plethora of gift shops, ice cream & coffee shops, bars and restaurants lining the main street.
 We found some excellent food including Pura Vida, Mako Fuegos & Vinos, Patagonia Brewing Company, and Olivia coffee shop (with tasty breakfast).
-There were a number of other great-looking food options in town, which was good since there were numerous tourists there at the same time as us!
+There are a number of other great-looking food options in town, which was good since there were numerous tourists there at the same time as us!

 There were also 2 sporting goods stores - and one of them had reasonably priced hiking poles, which we purchased for our next stop - Torres Del Paine.
 We had planned on doing this so that we wouldn’t use up luggage space…and then we made some fellow hikers very happy when we gave them the poles for free when we were done with the hiking portion of our trip!